coleifer/huey/docs/guide.rst

         >>> r(blocking=True, timeout=5)  # Wait up to 5 seconds for result.
         3

-Here is an explanation of what happened:
+What happens when we call a task function?

-1. When the ``add()`` function was called, a message representing the function call is placed in a queue.
+1. When the ``add()`` function is called, a message representing the call is placed in a queue.
-2. The function returns immediately without actually running, and returns a special :py:class:`Result` object, which we can use to retrieve the result once the task has been executed.
+2. The function returns immediately without actually running, and returns a :py:class:`Result` handle, which can be used to retrieve the result once the task has been executed by the consumer.
 3. The consumer process sees that a message has arrived, and a worker will call the ``add()`` function and place the return value into the result store.
-4. We use the :py:class:`Result` object to then read the return value from the result store.
+4. We can use the :py:class:`Result` handle to read the return value from the result store.

 For more information, see the :py:meth:`~Huey.task` decorator documentation.